 This is actually my home city, although I haven't live in the area for many years now, but I have seen in many a happy new year in Newcastle, and I can certainly recommend it as one of the best you will find anywhere in the world! it will be crazy busy though, so make sure you have a plan and make any bookings well in advance!
-The picture above is actually one of our own, taken from the quayside in summer 2012 (hence the Olympics logo on the Tyne Bridge)

-The parade leaves Grey's Monument at approximately 5.15pm and travels down Northumberland Street, then along John Dobson Street, back through St. Mary’s Place and on to Barras Bridge.
+The parade leaves Grey's Monument at approximately 5.15pm and travels down Northumberland Street, then along John Dobson Street, back through St. Mary's Place and on to Barras Bridge.
 It is advisable to arrive early to secure yourself a prime viewing spot.
-The theme this year is Monstrous Beasties!

 The midnight fireworks return to the quayside again this year, thanks in large part to support from the Crowne Plaza as well as a host of local businesses helping to keep the city's new year party as entertaining as possible.
 This display is centred over the city's iconic Tyne Bridge - head down as early as you can to the Quayside area to secure yourself a good spot for the best views.

 Most people will spend the evening in the various bars and restaurants of the famous Bigg Market and Quayside areas of town, where the lively atmosphere is something close to legendary, with Newcastle frequently finding itsefl featured on lists on the top party cities in the world.
+Tiger Tiger in particular always hosts a top new year party.

 On new year's eve this is stepped up and extra notch and the town will be very crowded - we advise working out your agenda for the evening well in advance and arranging tickets for the appropriate venues to make sure you avoid disappointment.
 You can expect to pay a premium for the occasion too, with even regular bars commonly charging a fairly sizeable admission fee for their new year's eve parties.